AntonenkoTymofii/SelfAssessment/Skills/Paradigms.md

   - Abstract class: 🖐 used
   - Interface: 🖐 used
   - Encapsulation: 🖐 used
-  - Hidden class: 👂 heard
+  - Hidden class: 🎓 known
   - Object form: 👂 heard
   - instance: 👂 heard
   - Introspection: 👂 heard
-  - Reflection: 👂 heard
+  - Reflection: 🎓 known
 - Patterns
   - Singleton: 🖐 used
   - Factory Method: 🖐 used